-- Hello, Nurse!: Alexandrine, the town beauty.
+- Head-Turning Beauty: Alexandrine, the town beauty.
 When she comes into the general store all the men there can't restrain themselves from murmuring about how much they'd like to have sex with her.

 - Infant Immortality: Averted when Jos Poulin's 15-year-old son dies of pneumonia.

 - In Vino Veritas: Antoine and Benoit are taking the boy's body back to town, with Benoit driving the sleigh because Antoine is passed out drunk.
 Benoit drives the sleigh too fast and the coffin falls out.
 When Benoit wakes his uncle up, a drunk Antoine bursts into tears, saying how he hates his life, he's disappointed over having no chidren, and he's scared of corpses despite working as an undertaker for 30 years.